In this article, you’ll learn what the differences are between OLTP and OLAP and how they connect to SAP.

 - processed online.

-‘Consistent’ means that the data is changed only in a way allowed by the data basis.
-Otherwise, the data integrity in the database is not given.
+Consistent, in turn, means that the data is changed only in a way allowed by the database, so that data integrity remains intact.

-Data integrity within a relational database is given if the
+Data integrity within a relational database is maintained if the

 - attributes are within their value ranges,